pfsense/docs/source/install/upgrade-guide.rst

 pfSense Upgrade Guide
 =====================

-The supported methods to upgrade from one pfSense release to another depend on the platform being used.
+The supported methods to upgrade from one pfSense® release to another depend on the platform being used.
 Any version of pfSense can be reliably upgraded to any *newer* version while retaining the existing configuration.
 This includes RC, Beta, and other releases.
 So long as the upgrade is moving from an older version